Pierre Mailloux: Background

 Born in Normandin in the Saguenay-Lac-Saint-Jean region of Quebec.
 He studied medicine at Université Laval, in Quebec City, and psychiatry at McGill University, in Montreal.

-In 1975, after serving as psychiatrist for the Canadian Forces, he started working with assault offenders and participated in numerous trials as an expert witness on the psychiatric domain.
+In 1975, after serving as a psychiatrist for the Canadian Forces, he started working with assault offenders and participated in numerous trials as an expert witness in the psychiatric domain.

 Mailloux was assigned to the Denis Lortie case.
-According to Mailloux, Lortie suffered from paranoid schizophrenia and had organized his crime during a psychotic episode, believing he was acting on instructions from God[3].
+According to Mailloux, Lortie had paranoid schizophrenia and had organized his crime during a psychotic episode, believing he was acting on instructions from God.
 Nevertheless, in 1985, Lortie was convicted of first-degree murder, but a new trial was ordered due to legal errors.
 Lortie pleaded guilty to reduced charges of second-degree murder in 1987.

-He currently practices in around the Trois-Rivières area.
+Mailloux latterly practised in and around the Trois-Rivières area.

+On January 12, 2024, Mailloux died in Trois-Rivières, by assisted suicide, following unspecified complications from a renal infection at the age of 74.

 Radio career

 In 1995, he started his radio career with CKAC, a Montreal based radio station, with his co-host Janine Ross.
-Over the years, the title of his radio show on Radiomédia network has changed from Un psy à l'écoute to Deux psy à l'écoute to Doc Mailloux.
+Over the years, the title of his radio show on Radiomédia network changed from Un psy à l'écoute to Deux psy à l'écoute to Doc Mailloux.
 However, in 2007, CKAC became a sports station and the program was cancelled.

-He went on to appear on the radio station Radio X, based in Quebec City.
+Mailloux went on to appear on the radio station Radio X, based in Quebec City.

-He currently hosts Doc Mailloux et Josey on Patreon as well as appearing as a commentator on CJMF-FM based in Quebec City.
+Mailloux later hosted Doc Mailloux et Josey on Patreon as well as appearing as a commentator on CJMF-FM based in Quebec City.